NUDA9A/ST2110-OBS-PLUGIN/docs/plan.md

 ### C0.
 Socket backend common
 - [ ] 100: Refactor backend layer so socket/mtl can expose both video and audio capabilities without duplication explosion
+- [ ] 100A: Align manual/backend-facing runtime video config contracts with already-modeled runtime axes
+  - ensure the manual/backend-facing video runtime path is able to carry already-modeled standard runtime axes, not only the signaling-driven path
+  - at minimum, thread `VideoPackingMode` through the backend-facing runtime config contract instead of leaving it signaling-only for manual/backend bootstrap
+  - keep runtime limitations localized as explicit support boundaries rather than by omitting axes from config/API shape
+  - add focused tests for config validation / projection / backend-facing contract shape where applicable
 - [ ] 101: Add backend factory / selector design (`socket|mtl`) in extendable form

 ### C1.
 Socket video RX